Leadership Talks, Walks and Envisions a Commitment to Sustainability

 We developed a solid structure of reporting sustainability results.
 Our Healthcare Sustainability Committee was redesigned, as part of our Engaged Leadership efforts.
 Reporting is done on an annual calendar year basis; strategic goals are reviewed for completion and new goals are developed for the next reporting year.

 The Stony Brook University Hospital Sustainability Program has had a great deal of success.
 In our last EPA Memorandum of Understanding report, dated June 8, 2016, it was documented that during five years and 11 submitted updates the EPA received documenting our progress, SBUH reduced its carbon footprint by 21,835 MTCO2e and saved an estimated $1,199,193 in operating expenses.
+The EPA MOU program ended, but our commitment and sustainability journey continues.

-The hospital’s 2,242-square-foot roof garden was started in 2011.
 The Stony Brook Heights Rooftop Farm maintains 36 raised beds and helps produce about 800 pounds of produce including tomatoes, peppers, cucumbers, kale, swiss chard and herbs.
 This produce ends up on inpatients’ plates.

 The Hospital received technical assistance in the form of an energy audit and an energy Master Plan by Pres Energy.
 We completed an ASHRAE Level 1 Comprehensive Energy Audit, which identified projects with the potential for 37 percent energy savings.
 Architectural Services continues to assess new projects for energy savings.
 Lighting is being upgraded to LED and perimeter walls are sealed and insulated where needed to conserve energy use.

 Sustainability works best when it is a team effort.
 I am proud to say that by partnering with our staff, patients, visitors, students and vendors, we continue to create a culture of environmentally responsible choices.
-We will continue to build on our success and to improve the environment of care and our surrounding community.
+We continue to build on our success and to improve the environment of care and our surrounding community.

 I want to thank all of you for your dedication to the environment we all share.